QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 In the original you get the impression of an infinite surface.
 Obviously we can't do that but we can fade out the edges for a similar effect and the easiest way to do this is to use an SVG mask.

 A mask is just an offscreen graphics surface onto which you add elements in the normal way.
 Once all the elements have been rendered, the black areas are used to create the mask.
-In spec terms, the premultiplied greyscale value of each pixel is taken as the alpha of corresponding pixel in the image being masked.
+In spec terms, the pre-multiplied greyscale value of each pixel is taken as the alpha of corresponding pixel in the image being masked.

 We'll use two stacked linear gradients to get the effect we want, and for now, apply it to the whole SVG -